 What is considered short-term renting?
 In the insurance world, a property that is rented for less than 30 days at a time is typically considered short-term.
-A property in which the renter does not reside/live at the dwelling.
+It is a property in which the renter does not reside at (live in) the dwelling.

-Why does my homeowner’s policy not cover my short-term rental?
-All homeowner’s policies carry a “business activity exclusion”.
+Why doesn’t my homeowner’s policy cover my short-term rental?
+All homeowner’s policies carry a “business activity exclusion.”
 In other words, any claim involving a “business activity” could rightfully be denied.

 Is my short-term rental really a business?
 Yes.
-More and more cities like Austin, Santa Barbara, and Chicago is now requiring short-term rental owners to carry and pay for a business license.
-Note: Starting Feb 2015 in San Francisco Airbnb Hosts will be required to pay 14% hotel tax and carry $500,000 in liability coverage.
+More and more cities like Austin, Santa Barbara, and Chicago now require short-term rental owners to carry and pay for a business license.
+Note: Since February 2015, San Francisco Airbnb hosts are required to pay 14% hotel tax and carry $500,000 in liability coverage.

 How do I get covered for business activity?
 You buy a business insurance policy.
-The As the use of your property changes, your risk management strategy needs to be updated as well.
-Work with our advisors or get it right and take care of your business.
+As the use of your property changes, your risk management strategy needs to be updated as well.
+Work with our advisors to get it right and take care of your business.

 If I insure my short-term rental as a business, can I also stay there?
 Yes.
 There are no standard occupancy restrictions on a business policy.
-This means the property is insured while you stay there, friends or family, and of course paying guests.
+This means the property is insured while you, friends or family, and, of course, paying guests stay there.